What can I do to move my case along now that courts are reopening?

 During the months of March and April, most courthouses in California closed to all but critical matters and trials were suspended.
 Some cases continued to be heard through telephonic court appearances, while other hearings were delayed until the courts reopened.
 Now, as most states are slowly reopening parts of the economy, courts are following suit.
 California’s court administrator has issued a guide for courts to follow to reopen safely as the coronavirus pandemic continues to rage on.
 Our Los Angeles personal injury attorneys discuss the guidelines for court reopenings and what you can do if you have a pending personal injury case at this time.

-Guidelines for Reopening California Courts
+Guidelines for Court Reopenings in California

 The Judicial Council released a 75 page handbook for reopening written by a team of 23 judges and clerks representing courts across the state.
 Some of the guidelines include installing plexiglass shields in courtrooms, using floor markings to keep people spaced, installing hand sanitizing stations, and requiring anyone who enters the court to wear a mask.
 The committee has allowed for $5 million in funds to reimburse the courts for implementing these measures.